ralliv/personal-front/src/posts/this-front.md

 4. Nginx container is updated with new content
 5. Automatic backup of previous versions

-### Development Practices
+### Development Practices 📝
 - Clean code architecture
 - Type safety with TypeScript
 - Component reusability
 - Automated deployment
 - Version control with Git

-## Future Improvements
-I plan to enhance the blog with:
-- Search functionality
-- Categories and tags
-- Dark mode support
-- Comments section
-- Performance optimizations

-This project serves both as a platform for sharing knowledge and as a practical example of modern web development practices.
+This blog is more than just a platform for sharing knowledge.
+It's a quick example to the power of modern web development practices.  💻

-## You can check github repo [here](https://github.com/ralliv/personal-front)!
+And guess what?
+You can explore the code behind the scenes yourself!
+Check out the GitHub repo right [here](https://github.com/ralliv/personal-front)!!  🔍